 Prov.
 16:2 NIV.

-In another blog, I’ll address the wrong motivations for pursuing a DMM perhaps.
+In other articles, I’ve addressed the wrong motivations for pursuing multiplication.
 If you are motivated by a desire to be famous, do something big for God, or self-promotion, you won’t last long.
 My assumption though is that most of us have good motives.

 Some motivations will get you started.
 Other, more foundational motivations, are needed to get you to a sustained and growing movement.